-O.Ctrl_Auth_CCL Authentication of entities The CIPURSETM CL must implement mutual authentication to establish a ready to use secure communication channel between two authenticated entities before any other communication between the two entities is applied.
+O.Ctrl_Auth_CCL Authentication of entities The CIPURSETM CL must implement mutual authentication to establis use secure communication channel between two authenticated entit any other communication between the two entities is applied.

 O.Prot_Integrity Integrity protection The CIPURSETM CL must implement integrity protection functionality for the user data to be exchanged via the secure communication channel.